Kasulu

-Kasulu Town is the second largest town in Kigoma Region, the first one being Kigoma-Ujiji municipality, also the thirteenth most populous town in Tanzania with a population of 208,244 as of 2012.
+Kasulu Town is the largest city in Kigoma Region, and the fourteenth most populous city in Tanzania with a population of 238,321 as of 2022.

 Location

 Kasulu is located in northwestern Tanzania, near the international border with the Republic of Burundi.
 The town lies at the centre of Kasulu District, Kigoma Region.
 It is located approximately 78 km, by road, northeast of Kigoma, the location of the regional headquarters.
 Kasulu lies approximately 800 km, by road, northwest of Dodoma, the capital of Tanzania.
 The coordinates of the town of Kasulu are:4° 34' 48.00"S, 30° 6' 0.00"E (Latitude:4.5800; Longitude:30.1000).